 We’ve known for quite some time that cancer cells make energy in a different way than healthy cells.
 As I’ve shown in the graph above, there’s something going on with the powerhouses of a cell, the mitochondria, where 80-90% of our total energy is produced.
 Many cancer cells have damaged, ineffective (and sometimes inexistent) mitochondria, which is one of the reasons why tumour cells rely on a very archaic, inefficient and also “dirty” way of generating energy: glycolysis, the splitting of glucose.
 This process happens in the cytoplasm outside the mitochondria and generates a lot less energy.
 To compensate- as you can imagine, the energy requirements of a cancer cell are pretty high-, a cancer cell splits glucose at a very high rate.

 This mechanism is probably best demonstrated in PET scans: It shows glucose consumption in tissue when a patient is injected with radioactive glucose (e.g. FDG).
-This is a glucose analog that is taken up very avidly by cancer cells that are aggressive.
+This is a glucose analogue that is taken up very avidly by cancer cells that are aggressive.
 This is due to a phenomenon called the Warburg effect.
-Otto Warburg, a famous biochemist, demonstrated 100 years ago that aggressive cancers may be hypoxic (not using oxygen) but that even if you expose them to normal oxygen conditions, they still retain this glucose and glycolytic dependence.
+Otto Warburg, a famous biochemist, demonstrated 100 years ago that aggressive cancers may be hypoxic (not using oxygen) but that even if you expose them to normal oxygen conditions, they still retain this glucose and glycolytic dependence for energy (also called ATP in the cell) generation.

 What is the rationale behind a ketogenic diet for cancer?